Ecotourism Australia Limited Terms & Conditions

 Updating Business Details

-All members and certified operators are required to inform Ecotourism Australia Ltd of any changes to their operations which may impact upon their certification or membership.
-If any changes occur to their business or certified products, members must inform Ecotourism Australia Ltd of the proposed changes so that Ecotourism Australia Ltd can assess any potential implications to the current certification or membership.
-Changes may include but are not Ltd to; changes in ownership or management, changes to the business name or changes to certified products.
+All members, applicants, certified operators and destinations are required to inform Ecotourism Australia Ltd of any changes to their operations which may impact upon their certification or membership.
+If any changes occur to their business or certified products, members and applicants must inform Ecotourism Australia Ltd of the proposed changes so that Ecotourism Australia Ltd can assess any potential implications to the current certification or membership.
+Changes may include but are not limited to; changes in ownership or management, changes to the business name or changes to certified products.

 Privacy and protection of information